Lukakva/chip-8.js/README.md

 # Improvements

-Could support different extensions of CHIP-8 and some CPU quirks.
+Could support different extensions and versions of CHIP-8 (like CHIP-10), some CPU quirks, and changing colors, screen dimensions, and even some other options.
 But so far, I'm not planning on doing that.